 Registration is free and typically takes 2-4 weeks for approval.
 The critical rule: register before screening begins.
 If you register after screening has started, PROSPERO flags your registration as retrospective, which weakens your methodological credibility.

-Use our PROSPERO registration formatter to prepare your submission fields, or read our full PROSPERO registration guide for a detailed walkthrough.
+Use our free prospero registration formatter to prepare your submission fields, or read our full PROSPERO registration guide for a detailed walkthrough.

 Step 2, Develop Your Search Strategy